Shriram Bharatiya Kala Kendra: Location

 Shriram Bharatiya Kala Kendra is on the Copernicus Marg, a radial of the India Gate, and in the Mandi House area, Delhi's cultural hub.
 It stands next to its sister body the "Kamani Auditorium" and Delhi's premier auditorium opened in 1971.
-On the other side is Rabindra Bhawan, which houses a host of apex government bodies for arts and culture, including, the Sangeet Natak Akademi, the Lalit Kala Akademi, while Doordarshan Directorate is across the road.
-Also close by are Kathak Kendra, National School of Drama, Triveni Kala Sangam and Little Theatre Group.
+On the other side is Rabindra Bhawan, which houses a host of apex government bodies for arts and culture, including, the Sangeet Natak Akademi at Ravindra Bhawan, the Lalit Kala Akademi, while Doordarshan Directorate is across the road.
+Also close by are National Museum of Natural History, National School of Drama, Triveni Kala Sangam and Little Theatre Group Auditorium.

 Its nearest Delhi Metro station is the Mandi House station.